kiranshila/casperfpga_rs/tapcp/README.md

 Currently not quite feature complete, mainly missing interactions with the flash memory.

+## TODO

+Reimplement CSL in rust so we don't have to rely on an external C compiler and unsafe FFI

 ## Why does this include an implementation of TFTP

 I couldn't find a TFTP client crate and it seemed easy enough with "canonical" implementations only ~300 lines of C.